-- 1.1 The National Planning Policy Framework (NPPF) requires that Minerals Planning Authorities, including Suffolk County Council, should plan for a steady and adequate supply of aggregates - 1.2 Besides indigenous land-won sand and gravel, the supply of aggregates to Suffolk is made up from sand & gravel imported from surrounding counties, imported crushed rock, marine dredged sand & gravel, and indigenous and imported recycled construction, demolition & excavation waste (C, D & E waste). - 1.3 Aggregates are vital for continued economic growth including house building.
+- 1.1 Paragraph 213 National Planning Policy Framework (NPPF) requires that Minerals Planning Authorities, including Suffolk County Council, should plan for a steady and adequate supply of aggregates - 1.2 Besides indigenous land-won sand and gravel, the supply of aggregates to Suffolk is made up from sand & gravel imported from surrounding counties, imported crushed rock, marine dredged sand & gravel, and indigenous and imported recycled construction, demolition & excavation waste (C, D & E waste). - 1.3 Aggregates are vital for continued economic growth including house building.
 Aggregates are sold loose in an as-raised form or processed into different grades of fine and coarse aggregate, or they may be used to make concrete, mortar and asphalt or other products. - 1.4 The issues to be taken into account in the provision of aggregates are set out in the NPPF and the Planning Practice Guidance website (PPG).
-This includes the preparation of a Local Aggregates Assessment (LAA) based upon a rolling average of ten years' sales data and other relevant local information, and an assessment of all supply options (including marine dredged, secondary and recycled sources). - 1.5 The draft LAA (2018 data) sets out in more detail how the demand for construction aggregates is met within Suffolk though the Submission Draft Suffolk Minerals & Waste Local Plan.
+This includes the preparation of a Local Aggregates Assessment (LAA) based upon a rolling average of ten years' sales data and other relevant local information, and an assessment of all supply options (including marine dredged, secondary and recycled sources). - 1.5 The LAA (2019 & 2020 data) sets out in more detail how the demand for construction aggregates is met within Suffolk though the Suffolk Minerals & Waste Local Plan 2020. - 1.6 This LAA is for two years (2019 & 2020) as a result of pressures within the industry and service arising from the pandemic.
+The data has been considered by the East of England Aggregates Working Party and has followed the shared methodology.

-Sand & gravel summary table Average of last ten years sand & gravel sales 1.094 Mt Down Sand & gravel landbank on 31 December 2018 10.690 Mt / 9.7 years Down Shortfall in provision to 2036 9.003 Mt Down Provision made in Submission Draft Plan 14.770 Mt Same Likely to be worked during Plan period 12.180 Mt Same Remaining safety margin 31% Same Average of last three years sand & gravel sales 1.234 Mt Up
+Sand & gravel summary table Average of last ten years sand & gravel sales 1.092Mt Down Sand & gravel landbank on 31 December 2020 10.676 9.8 years Up Landbank on 31 December 2020 (years) 9.8 years Up Shortfall in provision to 2036 7.399Mt Down Suffolk Minerals and Waste Local Plan 13.770 Mt Same Likely to be worked during Plan period 11.180 Mt Same Planned safety margin 20% Down Average of last three years sand & gravel sales 1.115 Mt Down